Insuring Two or More Cars

 Insurable Interest Requirements

-Insurance companies require you to have an "insurable interest" in any vehicle on your policy, meaning you'd suffer financial loss if something happened to it.
+Insurance companies require you to have an "insurable interest" (financial stake) in any vehicle on your policy, meaning you'd suffer financial loss if something happened to it.
 This applies when you jointly own vehicles, co-sign loans or when family members depend on your financial support.

-All drivers must be disclosed to your insurance company, even if they're not primary drivers.
+Critical Disclosure Requirement: All drivers must be disclosed to your insurance company, even if they're not primary drivers.
 Failing to list all potential drivers could result in claim denials.

 Insuring Multiple Cars: What Doesn't Qualify

-• Business vehicles used for commercial purposes
+• Business vehicles used for commercial purposes (these need commercial auto coverage)

 • Vehicles owned by different people who don't live in the same household

-• Cars registered in different states
+• Cars permanently registered in different states

 • Vehicles used for ride-sharing without proper commercial coverage